-- Section 602(a) Environmental Reviews: The State of Hawai'i (State) will conduct environmental reviews in accordance with the State Environmental Review Process Document that was approved by EPA on February 20, 2018. - 2.
-Section 602(b)(2) State Matching Funds: The State agrees to deposit into the CWSRF from State monies an amount equal to 20 percent of the amount of each EPA grant payment on or before the date on which the State receives each grant award payment.
-The Hawai'i CWSRF program will receive the required state match for the Base CWSRF and BIL CWSRF General Supplemental grants from the Hawai'i Legislature appropriation from the issuance of general obligation bond funds. - Base CWSRF State Matching Funds: "[T]he State will deposit in the fund from State moneys an amount equal to at least 20 percent of the total amount of all capitalization grants which will be made to the State with funds to be made available under this title and section 205(m) of this Act on or before the date on which each quarterly grant payment will be made to the State under this title". - b.
+- 1. Section 602(a) Environmental Reviews: The State of Hawai'i (State) will conduct environmental reviews in accordance with the State Environmental Review Process Document that was approved by EPA on February 20, 2018. - 2.
+Section 602(b)(2) State Matching Funds: The State agrees to deposit into the CWSRF from State monies a certain percentage of the amount of each EPA grant payment on or before the date on which the State receives each grant award payment.
+The Hawai'i CWSRF program will receive the required state match for the Base CWSRF and BIL CWSRF General Supplemental grants from the Hawai'i Legislature appropriation from the issuance of general obligation bond funds. - a.
+Base CWSRF State Matching Funds: "[T]he State will deposit in the fund from State moneys an amount equal to at least 20 percent of the total amount of all capitalization grants which will be made to the State with funds to be made available under this title and section 205(m) of this Act on or before the date on which each quarterly grant payment will be made to the State under this title". - b.
 BIL CWSRF General Supplemental State Matching Funds: "Provided further, [t]hat for the funds provided under this paragraph in this Act in [Federal] fiscal year 2022 and [Federal] fiscal year 2023, the State shall deposit in the State loan fund from State moneys an amount equal to at least 10 percent of the total amount of the grant to be made to the State, notwithstanding sections 602(b)(2), 602(b)(3) or 202 of the Federal Water Pollution Control Act".

 - c.
-BIL CWSRF EC State Matching Funds: "Provided further, [t]hat funds provided under this paragraph in this Act shall not be subject to the matching or cost share requirements of sections 602(b)(2), 602(b)(3), or 202 of the Federal Water Pollution Control Act". - Section 602(b)(3) Binding Commitments: The State will enter into binding commitments for 120 percent of each quarterly payment within one year after receipt of each quarterly payment. - 4.
+BIL CWSRF EC State Matching Funds: "Provided further, [t]hat funds provided under this paragraph in this Act shall not be subject to the matching or cost share requirements of sections 602(b)(2), 602(b)(3), or 202 of the Federal Water Pollution Control Act". - Section 602(b)(3) Binding Commitments: The State will enter into binding commitments for 120 percent of each quarterly payment within one year after receipt of each quarterly payment.
+A binding commitment is when a commitment notice is issued for a project.
+Commitment Notices are issued for projects that are planned to be funded. - 4.
 Section 602(b)(4) Expeditious and Timely Expenditures: The State will expend all funds in the CWSRF in an expeditious and timely manner.
 BIL funds must be committed and expended in an expeditious and timely manner, consistent with law, regulation, and guidance.
-States must make commitments (i.e., they must sign assistance agreements, such as loans, with eligible recipients) within one (1) year after the receipt of each capitalization grant payment from EPA.
-States must make effort to draw down (expend) funds within two (2) years of capitalization grant award. - 5.
+States must make commitments (i.e., they must sign assistance agreements, such as loans, with eligible recipients) within one (1) year after the receipt of each capitalization grant payment from the EPA.
+States must make an effort to draw down (expend) funds within two (2) years of the capitalization grant award. - 5.
 Section 602(b)(7) State Laws and Procedures: The State agrees to expend each quarterly grant payment in accordance with its laws and procedures. - 6.
 Consistency with Planning: The State agrees that it will not provide assistance to any project unless that project complies with all agreements and is consistent with plans developed under Sections 208, 303(e), 319, or 320 of the Act. - 7.
 National Reporting Needs: The State agrees to provide data or information to EPA as required for national reports and Congressional or public inquiries.